-The State Ethics Commission (SEC) administers the State Government Ethics Act, including providing ethics guidance, through formal written advisory opinions and informal advice, and ethics education to legislators, public servants, and legislative employees.
-The advisory authority of the SEC includes advising all persons affected by the lobbying laws, Chapter 120C of the General Statutes.
-The SEC consists of eight members (four appointed by the Governor and four appointed by the General Assembly, two of whom are recommended by the Speaker of the House and two of whom are recommended by the President Pro Tempore of the Senate), with no more than one half of the membership being associated with the same political party.
+The State Ethics Commission (SEC) administers the State Government Ethics Act, including providing ethics guidance, through formal written advisory opinions and informal advice, and ethics education to legislators, public servants, and legislative employees, and all persons affected by the lobbying laws, Chapter 120C of the General Statutes.
+The SEC consists of eight members (four appointed by the Governor and four appointed by the General Assembly, two of whom are recommended by the Speaker of the House and two of whom are recommended by the President Pro Tempore of the Senate).
 The Governor appoints the chair of the SEC annually.
-Members of the SEC serve four year terms and may be reappointed.
-Members must be registered voters and may not: (i) hold or be a candidate for any office of the United States, North Carolina, or political subdivision of the State, (ii) hold office in any political party above the precinct level; (iii) participate in or contribute to political campaigns of covered persons; or (iv) be employed by the State, community college, school system, or serve as a member of any other State board.
+Members of the SEC:

+- Serve four-year terms. - May be re-appointed. - Must be registered voters in this State. - No more than one half of the membership may be associated with the same political party. - May not do any of the following: - o Hold or be a candidate for any office of the United States, North Carolina, or political subdivision of the State. - o Hold office in any political party above the precinct level. - o Participate in or contribute to political campaigns of covered persons. - o Be employed by the State, community college, school system, or serve as a member of any other State board.
 Chapter 138A of the General Statutes.

 The State Board of Elections (SBE) administers elections and campaign finance and provides guidance, advice, and training for elections and campaign finance to the county boards of elections.
 The SBE consists of five members, all of whom are appointed by the Governor from a list of nominees submitted to the Governor by the State party chairman of each of the two political parties having the highest number of registered affiliates as reflected by the latest registration statistics published by the SBE.
-No more than three members can be of the same political party.
 The SBE organizes itself by electing one of its members chairman and another secretary.
-Members of the SBE serve four year terms and may be reappointed.
-Members may not: (i) hold or be a candidate for any office under the government of the United States, North Carolina, or political subdivision of the State; (ii) hold any office in a political party or organization; or (iii) be a campaign manager or treasurer of any candidate in a primary or election.
+Members of the SBE:

+- Serve four-year terms. - May be re-appointed. - No more than three members may be of the same political party. - May not do any of the following: - o Hold or be a candidate for any office under the government of the United States, North Carolina, or political subdivision of the State. - o Hold any office in a political party or organization. - o Be a campaign manager or treasurer of any candidate in a primary or election.